It’s one of the big fears of every solo traveller – how will I meet people?

 Sign up for activities and classes

-When I was in Spain, I took Spanish and salsa classes.
+When I was in Spain, I took Spanish classes.
 When I was in China, I took Chinese classes.
-When I was in Peru, I took Spanish classes.
+When I was in Peru, I took Spanish classes again.
 When I was in the Philippines, I took MMA classes.
+In Ecuador, salsa.
+In France, French.
+In New Zealand, surfing.
 Basically, everywhere I go I try to come away with a new skill of some sort.
-Other classes I plan on taking this year are cooking, dancing, yoga and French.
 The plus side of doing things like this is that you will meet a lot of people!
 It’s very rare that you will be in a class by yourself – you will always have classmates, and naturally you will get along because you obviously share similar interests.
 Some of the best travel friends I’ve ever made were people I met during activities like this.

 Ask the locals questions, even when you don’t have any